Andrzej Jakubik, MD, PhD, born 1938, psychiatrist and psychologist, Professor at the Institute of Psychiatry and Neurology in Warsaw.

 27. Obóz koncentracyjny w Oranienburg [Oranienburg concentration camp].
 Archives of the Główna Komisja Badania Zbrodni Hitlerowskich w Polsce [Chief Commission for the Investigation of Nazi Crimes in Poland], shelf no. 49 ob.

-32. Półtawska W.: Operacje doświadczalne w obozie koncentracyjnym w Ravensbrück [Experimental operations at Ravensbrück].
-Przegląd Lekarski, 1963, 1a, 90-97.
+32. Półtawska W. Operacje doświadczalne w obozie koncentracyjnym w Ravensbrück.
+English version online: Experimental operations at Ravensbrück concentration camp.
+Przegląd Lekarski.
+1963; 1a: 90–97.